google/flax/docs/howtos/lr_schedule.rst

     return learning_rate_fn

-To use the schedule one must create a learning rate function by passing the hyperparameters to the create_triangular_schedule function and then use that function to compute the learning rate for your updates.
+To use the schedule, one must create a learning rate function by passing the hyperparameters to the create_triangular_schedule function and then use that function to compute the learning rate for your updates.
 For example using this schedule on MNIST would require changing the train_step function